eclipse/upm/README.md

 you check the [API changes](docs/apichanges.md) section first.

-**NOTE** - Several important API changes are currently underway for some of our widely used libraries including `libupm-grove` and `libupm-i2clcd`!
+**NOTE** - Several important API changes are currently underway for some of our widely used libraries including `libupm-grove`

 ### Changelog
 Version changelog [here](docs/changelog.md).